 Tour the Blue Ridge Parkway

-The 46 miles of twisting mountain roads that run through Haywood County are one of the most popular attractions in the area.
-After breakfast head to the Parkway entrance just outside of Maggie Valley and head north toward Canton for an exquisite drive through the Balsam Mountain Range, which is where Haywood’s native bluegrass band, Balsam Range, got the inspiration for their name.
+The 46 miles of Blue Ridge Parkway that run through Haywood County are one of the most popular attractions in the area.
+After breakfast head to the Parkway entrance just outside of Maggie Valley (enter at MP 455.7 from US Hwy 19 at Soco Gap) and head north toward Canton for an exquisite drive through the Balsam Mountain Range, which is where Haywood’s native bluegrass band, Balsam Range, got the inspiration for their name.
 Stop and stretch your legs at two of the county’s most popular hiking areas, Graveyard Fields and Devil’s Courthouse, which are sure to inspire you as well!

 Skinny Dip Falls

-Cool down this afternoon at a local swimming hole, Skinny Dip Falls.
-Located on the Blue Ridge Parkway, pull off near milepost 417, near the Looking Glass Rock overlook.
-A moderate, short hike will take you to a natural waterfall and swimming hole on the Yellow Prong of the Big East Fork of the Pigeon River.
-Take a cool dip or sun yourself on the rocks.
+Cool down this afternoon at Skinny Dip Falls.
+Accessed from the Blue Ridge Parkway, park at the Looking Glass Rock Overlook near Milepost 417.
+A moderate, short hike will take you to what was once a natural waterfall on the Yellowstone Prong of the Big East Fork of the Pigeon River.
+On August 17, 2021, Tropical Storm Fred caused major flooding in this area that rearranged the stream topography and washed away the bridge across the stream, rendering the falls un.
+According to the Friends of the Mountains-to-Sea Trail, new steps and rockwork lead to an unbridged stream crossing that is passable for hikers of average ability.
+While the trail has now reopened, there is no longer a deep pool to jump or swim in or recognizable falls to visit, and the staircase to descend to the river level is quite steep.
 If you continue on the trail past Skinny Dip Falls on the Mountains to Sea trail, you will reach Graveyard Fields, where you will find more hiking trails and waterfalls.

 Check Out Our Craft Breweries!